Glumboi/DinoScapeCheats/README.md

 # DinoScapeCheats
- Example for a simple cheat for Dinoscape using Harmony and MelonLoader
+ Example for a simple cheat for Dinoscape using Harmony and MelonLoader that I made to learn more about game hacking and unity hame modding

 # Includes
   - Fill all egg slots with one button click